nicklockwood/GLView/README.md

     + (GLImageMap *)imageMapWithContentsOfFile:(NSString *)nameOrPath;
     - (GLImageMap *)initWithContentsOfFile:(NSString *)nameOrPath;

 These methods are used to create a GLImageMap from a file.
 The parameter can be an absolute or relative file path (relative paths are assumed to be inside the application bundle).
 If the file extension is omitted it is assumed to be .plist.
 Currently the only image map file format that is supported is the Cocos2D sprite map format.
-As with ordinary GLImages, GLImageMap will automatically detect @2x retina images.
+GLImageMap fully supports trimmed, rotated and aliased images.
+As with ordinary GLImages, GLImageMap will automatically detect @2x retina files and files with the ~ipad or ~iphone suffix.

     + (GLImageMap *)imageMapWithImage:(GLImage *)image data:(NSData *)data;
     - (GLImageMap *)initWithImage:(GLImage *)image data:(NSData *)data;